Philip Sidney: Injury and death

 Later that year, he joined Sir John Norris in the Battle of Zutphen, fighting for the Protestant cause against the Spanish.
 During the battle, he was shot in the thigh and died of gangrene 26 days later, at the age of 31.
 One account says this death was avoidable and heroic.
 Sidney noticed that one of his men was not fully armoured.
-He took off his thigh armour on the grounds that it would be wrong to be better armored than his men.
+He took off his thigh armour on the grounds that it would be wrong to be better armoured than his men.
 As he lay dying, Sidney composed a song to be sung by his deathbed.
 According to the story, while lying wounded he gave his water to another wounded soldier, saying, "Thy necessity is yet greater than mine".
 This became possibly the most famous story about Sir Philip, intended to illustrate his noble and gallant character.